First Link® Dementia Helpline

 Volunteer for the helpline

 As more British Columbian families are affected by dementia, the need for volunteers to provide support through the First Link® Dementia Helpline continues to grow.
-Helpline volunteers operate out of the Greater Victoria Resource Centre and provide consistent service across the province.
+Helpline volunteers operate in Vancouver and the Greater Victoria Resource Centre and provide consistent service across the province.

 Volunteering for the Helpline provides opportunities for anyone interested in using effective communication skills and support strategies, connecting with people seeking information about Alzheimer’s disease or other dementias, or supporting people who have received a diagnosis.